 The third contribution from Europe includes my own research and reviews, from a living-theory perspective, of two publications from the Council of Europe with its 47 member states.
 The Council is supporting the Pestalozzi Programme for enhancing education.

-I set out some implications of educational research for social change with living-educational-theories in a recent keynote in Norway on Theories produced by practitioner researchers: contribution to improvement both locally and globally (Whitehead, 2011).
+I set out some implications of educational research for social change with living-educational-theories in a recent keynote in Norway, “Theories Produced by Practitioner Researchers: Contribution to Improvement both Locally and Globally” (Whitehead, 2011).
 In the keynote I focused on:

-1) The development of good and researchable problems.
-2) A discussion of the current base of theory, and the implications of the choice of theory in relation to choice of method and analysis.
+The development of good and researchable problems.

+A discussion of the current base of theory, and the implications of the choice of theory in relation to choice of method and analysis.